Stocks drift after stimulus deal as virus worries still loom

 The hope for investors is that such support can prop up the economy for the next several months, before a more widespread rollout of coronavirus vaccines can allow it stand on its own.
 That expectation has been driving markets for a while, but a new worry is casting some doubt on it.

-A new strain of the coronavirus has emerged, one that is spreading quickly in London and southern England.
-There’s no evidence that it’s more deadly, but it seems to infect more easily.
+A new strain of the coronavirus has emerged, one that has caught hold in London and southern England.
+There’s no evidence that it’s more deadly, but it seems to spread more easily.
 Worries are high enough about it that countries around the world have restricted flights from London, raising concerns that more economy-punishing lockdowns may be on the way.

 Ireland is tightening coronavirus restrictions in response to rising infection rates, and it’s proceeding on the assumption that the new strain is already in the country, for example.